Mikhail Slonimsky

-Mikhail Leonidovich Slonimsky (Михаи́л Леони́дович Слони́мский; – 8 October 1972) was a Soviet writer, member of the Serapion Brothers group.
+Mikhail Leonidovich Slonimsky (Михаи́л Леони́дович Слони́мский; – 8 October 1972) was a Soviet writer, member of the Serapion Brothers group, and a memoirist.

+Biography

 Mikhail was born in Saint Petersburg to the family of Intelligentsia.
 His grandfather, father and aunt were professional writers.
 His uncle Semyon Vengerov was a famous philologist and literary critic.
-His older brother Nicolas Slonimsky became a famous composer.
+His older brother Nicolas Slonimsky became well known in the United States as a musicologist.

-In January 1915 after graduating from his gymnasium Mikhail went as a volunteer to Russian Army to fight in World War I. He was awarded St. George medal, was wounded, returned to the front, wounded again and evacuated to the Petrograd (Saint Petersburg) hospital.

-Since 1917 Mikhail published his works regularly (his first publication was in the magazine New Satiricon of 1914).
+In January 1915, after graduating from his gymnasium, Mikhail went as a volunteer to Russian Army to fight in World War I. He was awarded Saint George's Cross, was wounded, returned to the front, wounded again and evacuated to the Petrograd (Saint Petersburg) hospital.
+Since 1917, Mikhail published his works regularly (his first publication was in the magazine New Satiricon of 1914).
 He was one of the founders of the Serapion Brothers group.
-The group met at his apartment and according to some memorises, he was the inventor of the name.
+The group met at his apartment and according to some memoirs, he was the inventor of the name.

 Later Mikhail developed into a typical Soviet writer and an administrator of the Union of Soviet Writers.
+He was the chairman of the Writers' Union, Leningrad branch from 1929 to 1932.
+He was also a member of the board of the Writers' Union of the USSR from 1934 to 1954.

-He died in Leningrad in 1972.

-Mikhail's son, Sergei Slonimsky is a notable Russian composer.
+He died in Leningrad in October 8, 1972, aged 75.
+Mikhail's son, Sergei Slonimsky, was a composer, and his cousin, Antoni Słonimski, was also a writer.